Years Running: 1998 – now

 Hometown: Mullica Hill, NJ

 Running accessory you can’t live without: The Nathan Hipster.
-You can fit just about anything in this belt when you run.
+You can fit just about anything in this belt.
 The best part?
-It sits flat on your waist so you can’t tell you have the Hipster on.
+When you have it around your waist, you can’t even tell it’s there.

 Favorite Quote: “I can do all things through Christ who strengthens me.”
 Philippians 4:13